Gary Wilmot Biography

 Finishing the run of ‘Copa’, Gary received a special invitation to recreate his role in ‘Me And My Girl’ for the final tour of this great show.

 In 1997 Gary created the role of Elliot Garfield in ‘The Goodbye Girl’ by Neil Simon, Marvin Hamlisch, David Zippell and Don Black.

 Gary received his usual complement of superb notices and took the show on the road in 1998.
-Ground breaking as always he ended 1998 with yet another successful characterisation - as Fagin in the Cameron Mackintosh production of ‘Oliver’, touring through spring and summer 1999.
+Ground breaking as ever, he ended 1998 with yet another successful characterisation - Fagin in the Cameron Mackintosh production of ‘Oliver’, touring through spring and summer 1999.